alexnemankov/14-color-motion/technical-description.md

 - recent scene browsing
 - transport controls

-The mode switcher uses a `grid-template-columns: 1fr 1fr` layout so all 11 modes fit in 6 rows of 2 with both icon and text label visible.
-The active mode's description is shown in a footer below the grid; the name is on the button itself.
+The mode switcher is a single trigger button (identical style to the Palette Library button) that displays the current mode's name and description.
+Clicking it opens a portal modal with a 3-column card grid of all 12 modes.
+Each card shows an icon, short name, and one-line description.
+The active mode is highlighted with the accent color.
+Clicking a card selects the mode and closes the modal; clicking the overlay or the × button dismisses it without a selection change.

 Current workflow features exposed in the panel: